Online Teaching and Learning

 • Allow recording.

 Encourage camera use but do not require it.
 Often students prefer to turn off the camera in the large class but turn it on in breakout rooms.
 Keep in mind that students may have connectivity issues that prevent them from using the camera.
 They may also have a device that does not allow for virtual backgrounds and they may not wish to show their personal space.
+You might also suggest they create or use a Zoom avatar.
+You can learn more about Zoom audio and video basics in the Zoom Learning Center including information about backgrounds and filters.

 Back to Top